 4. Hampton University

 Hampton University in Hampton, VA, was founded after the Civil War to provide education for freedmen and women.
-Booker T. Washington was a student at the school in 1972.
+Booker T. Washington was a student at the school in 1872 when it was known as Hampton Normal and Agricultural Institute.

 Today, the school offers an extensive list of online programs at all levels, including doctoral, master's, bachelor's and associate.
 Hampton also offers certificate programs in disciplines such as entrepreneurship, human resource management, and paralegal studies.